AutoML Framework Comparison

 Right after this, we can initialize our pipeline optimizer.
 TPOT has two classes for AutoML:

-· TPOTClassifier
+· TPOTClassifier.

-· TPOTRegressor
+· TPOTRegressor.

-for this guide.
-Most of the steps you’ll see will carry over to TPOTRegressor
+We will be using TPOTClassifier for this guide.
+Most of the steps you’ll see will carry over to TPOTRegressor.

 Here’s how we initialize TPOTClassifier:

-Notice the arguments we passed to TPOTClassifier
+Notice the arguments we passed to TPOTClassifier:

-: instructs the algorithm only to use a limited set of operators, speeding up training.
+· config_dict=”TPOT light”: instructs the algorithm only to use a limited set of operators, speeding up training.

-: sets the number of iterations to 5 (default is 100).
+· generations=5: sets the number of iterations to 5 (default is 100).
 More generations will likely yield better results, but we’re using a small number to reduce training time.

-: allows us to see a simple training progress bar.
+· verbosity=2: allows us to see a simple training progress bar.

 Optimization in AutoML can take a very long time — from hours to days, depending on the selected TPOT configuration and the dataset.
-TPOTClassifier
+TPOTClassifier and TPOTRegressor have two parameters that allow you to limit optimization time:

-· generations
+· generations.

-: sets the optimization time limit in minutes.
-By default, max_time_mins
+· max_time_mins: sets the optimization time limit in minutes.
+By default, max_time_mins is not set.
+If you set generations to None, you must set max_time_mins.

 If both of these parameters are set, optimization will stop whenever one of the conditions is met.